minisbett/osu-sharp/README.md

     error => error.Type switch
     {
         APIErrorType.BeatmapNotFound => logger.LogError("The beatmap was not found."),
-        APIErrorType.UserOrScoreNotFound => logger.LogError("The User was not found or has no scores on the beatmap."), _ => logger.LogError("{Message}", error.Message)
+        APIErrorType.UserOrScoreNotFound => logger.LogError("User not found or has no score."),
+        _ => logger.LogError("{Message}", error.Message)
     })
 );